davidreeder/SuperCollider-MOSToolkit/README.txt

 INSTALLING MOS TOOLKIT

-The MOS Toolkit was developed under SuperCollider v3.6.6 on macOS v10.12.2.
+The MOS Toolkit was developed under SuperCollider v3.6.6, then updated for SuperCollider v3.9.3, on macOS v10.12.2.
 However, it is expected to work without difficulty on newer versions and other platforms.

 For those new to SuperCollider, first... install SuperCollider: